Home | Send Feedback | Share on Bluesky |

 Files.move(p2, p2b, StandardCopyOption.REPLACE_EXISTING);

 Another interesting file system implementation is Jimfs from Google.
-Jimfs is an in-memory file system, and all the data is non-persistent.
+Jimfs is an in-memory file system, and all data is non-persistent.
 This is especially useful for testing, and you can specify how the file system should behave.
-Jimfs supports Windows, Unix, and OSX like file systems.
-You find the source code for this project on GitHub: https://github.com/google/jimfs
+Jimfs supports Windows, Unix, and macOS-like file systems.
+You can find the source code for this project on GitHub: https://github.com/google/jimfs

 To use it, add this dependency to your Maven or Gradle project.